skosch/YinYangFit/docs/source/index.markdown

 a (geometrically) well-fitted pair *rn* will look almost exactly like *m*, which is undesirable for reasons a Gestalt optimization algorithm cannot understand.
-But such considerations are rare, at least in the fitting of Latin-script letters, so we will deal with the Gestalt first.
+But such considerations are rare, at least in the fitting of Latin-script letters, so we will deal with the *gestalten* first.

 ## A brief tour through our visual system: area V1